inozytol/Cryptest/README.md

  * Key param spec contains salt (10 random bytes?) and iteration count (1000 times)
  * maybe because Cipher needs to add this information to encrypted data in order to decrypt with the same parameters...
 * For decryption pbe params are not needed for cipher, they are probably inferred from metada attached to encrypted data
+* Seems that only decryption with the same cipher object works this way.
+After changing decryption object initialization complains on lack of IV.
+Probably need some additional parameter in constructor of PBEParameterSpec, meaning AlgorithmParameterSpec class https://docs.oracle.com/javase/8/docs/api/javax/crypto/spec/IvParameterSpec.htmlx
 * For some reason it might be prudent to delete contents of passphrase and secret key variable?
+* CipherInputStream can be used to decrypt/encrypt contents of the files

+### How to include IV, salt and iteration count in encrypted message?